Skip to content

 0 / 1

-The company's commitment to source from FSC-CW, PEFC-FM and PEFC-CS areas only applies to logs sourced from plantations.
+The company's commitment to sourcing from FSC-CW, PEFC-FM, and PEFC-CS is only applicable to its ITP (Industrial Tree Plantation) logs.

 • P